 While the first two events were aimed towards the scholastic field, the third workshop, “Inclusion: A Research Topic in Pedagogical Content Knowledge?” allowed for the internal exchange between educational science and pedagogical content knowledge, in order to discuss perspectives of research and development.
 Suggestions for the interdisciplinary discussion delivered an input to the central research questions related to inclusive teaching as well as a critical outline of current approaches in qualitative research on inclusion.

-The event series was supported by the BMBF-Quality Offensive: Teacher Education and makes an encompassing contribution to the improvement of teacher education via the critical-reflexive connection of research and practice.
+The event series was supported by the "Qualitätsoffensive Lehrerbildung" (BMBF) and makes an encompassing contribution to the improvement of teacher education via the critical-reflexive connection of research and practice.